 Port of Shanghai is located at the fortress of the mouth of Yangtze River penetrating into the most developed hinterland of Yangtze River Delta and Yangtze River belt.
 As the forefront of China’s opening up to the world, it enjoys the unique advantages of both economically developed hinterlands and potentially robust growth of transshipment, which outstrips other ports simply focusing on transshipment.

 Port of Shanghai handles around 25.7% of international trading volume in China.
 In 2014, the annual container throughput of Port of Shanghai was confirmed 35,285m TEU, up 4.5% from 33,77m in 2013.
 Total cargo throughput volume of 539m tonnes was reported.
 SIPG has managed to maintain its position as the world’s busiest port for the fifth consecutive year.

 Frequent Liner Services

-Container liner services from the Port of Shanghai cover all major ports around the world.
-More than 2,000 container ships depart from the Port every month, en route to North America, Europe, the Mediterranean, Persian Gulf, Red Sea, Black Sea, Africa, Australia, Southeast Asia, Northeast Asia, and other regions.
+Container liner services calling at the Port of Shanghai cover all themajor ports around the world.
+More than 2,000 container ships depart from the port every month, en route to North America, Europe, the Mediterranean, Persian Gulf, Red Sea, Black Sea, Africa, Australia, Southeast Asia, Northeast Asia, and other regions.